-When You Find a Bottle of Xanax in the Lav...
+When You Find a Bottle of Xanax On the floor...

 As a flight attendant, I have a million stories of what goes down while you're up in the air.
 Shit gets real sometimes.
 People pop prescription pills for the first time and down them with a bottle of Cotes du Rhone.
 Anyway, we'll save the horror stories for a different day.
 Today is a day of victory.
 Today is a day that I beat a craving.
 It happened on the way to London.